syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

     //Convert the PowerPoint Presentation into PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
     {
-        //Save the converted PDF document to fileStream. using (FileStream outputStream = new FileStream("Output.pdf", FileMode.OpenOrCreate, FileAccess.ReadWrite)) {
+        //Save the converted PDF document to MemoryStream.
+        MemoryStream outputStream = new MemoryStream();
         pdfDocument.Save(outputStream);
         outputStream.Position = 0;
         //Save the stream as a file in the device and invoke it for viewing.
         Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Output.pdf", "application/pdf", outputStream);
-        }
     }
 }